avydu2/SpaceX-Falcon-9-Landing-Prediction/README.md

 Key Questions:

-Will the first stage land successfully?
+1.Will the first stage land successfully?

-What factors affect first stage recovery?
+2.What factors affect first stage recovery?

-How accurate are the predictive models?
+3.How accurate are the predictive models?

-How can predictions help optimize launch pricing?
+4.How can predictions help optimize launch pricing?